Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Keep in mind, for communications between remote workers to be effective, your business’ leaders need to set the tone and behaviors to model by being the first to start and join conversations.
+Keep in mind, for communications between remote workers to be effective, your company’s leaders need to set the tone and behaviors to model by being the first to start and join conversations.

-During the onboarding process, it’s critical that you teach remote workers which communications tools to use for which types of conversations.
+During the onboarding process, it’s critical that you teach remote workers which communication tools to use for different types of conversations.
 This way, the entire team can stay on the same page, and they’ll know what to expect.

 For example, you could train your remote workers to use Slack for all internal conversations, email for external conversations, and your project management tool (e.g., Asana or Trello) for conversations related to a specific project tracked with milestones, goals, and performance metrics.